alexisbellido/dockerize-django/README.rst

 PostgreSQL
 ==========================================

+Run the container passing parameters.

+  ``docker run -d --network=zinibu --env POSTGRES_USER=user1 --env POSTGRES_PASSWORD=user_secret --env POSTGRES_DB=db1 --hostname=db1 --name=db1 postgres:9.4``

-access psql:
+Access psql:

-docker exec -it db1 psql -h db1 -U user1 -d db1
+  ``docker exec -it db1 psql -h db1 -U user1 -d db1``

+Use docker cp to copy a dump of the database to the container and restore it.

-check mount and restore from db dump docker inspect db1 docker exec -it db1 psql -h db1 -U user1 -d db1 -f /var/lib/postgresql/data/db1_11112016_0157.sql
+  ``docker exec -it db1 psql -h db1 -U user1 -d db1 -f /tmp/db1.sql``

-gunicorn with django project
-docker run -d --network=zinibu --env POSTGRES_USER=user1 --env POSTGRES_PASSWORD=user_secret --env POSTGRES_DB=db1 --hostname=db1 --name=db1 postgres:9.4
+Don't forget to delete the temporary database by logging in to the container and deleting it from bash.

+  ``docker exec -it /bin/bash``

 Python and Django